-- 1. The term of validity for the examination part passed is three years. - 2.
-Paragraph 1 of this article does not concern the validity of the course Thesis Plan.
-The term of validity of this particular course result is limited to the end of the academic year. - 3.
-If an examination part is tested in more than one way, the term of validity of the obtained partial result is limited to the end of the academic year. - 4.
-At the request of the student and on the advice of the study advisor, the Examination Board can in case of exceptional personal circumstances extend the period of validity of an examination part passed for a maximum of one year if, in its judgment, the knowledge, insights and skills relating to the examination component in question are not obsolete. - 5.
+- 1. The validity of the results of passed course is unlimited.
+The Examination Board can restrict the validity period if, in its opinion, the knowledge, insight and skills assessed in the test are obsolete. - If a course consists of more than one test, and the course has not been passed, the term of validity of the obtained results in the separate tests are limited to the end of the academic year. - 3.
+At the request of the student and on the advice of the study advisor, the Examination Board can extend the period of validity due to exceptional personal circumstances of the student, provided the content of the test is still applicable to the course content. - 4.
 The Examination Board can impose, with respect to an examination part taken and passed more than three years previously, an additional or alternative examination, before the student is admitted to take the exam concerned.